Supporting the Cancer Research Workforce

 NCI continues to support scientists who have an established record of productivity through a variety of funding mechanisms.

 A large portion of NCI’s budget funds investigator-initiated research proposals that have undergone a rigorous peer-review process.
-This funding provides support to highly skilled scientists, working in their areas of expertise, who have submitted encouraging preliminary data.
+This funding, through the R01 and similar mechanisms (including the R23, R29, R37, DP2, and RF1), provides support to highly skilled scientists, working in their areas of expertise, who have submitted encouraging preliminary data.
 Much of the progress we have made against cancer to date had its origins in investigator-initiated research.

 The institute also provides support through collaborative funding mechanisms, such as the Translational Research Program’s Specialized Programs of Research Excellence (SPORE) grants and Cancer Moonshot funding.
 Most awards made from NCI’s research project grant pool are awarded to established investigators following a rigorous peer-review process.